-"Talk It Out: Sex, Self-Respect, and Social Media" 7 & 8th Grades 14:51 minutes - Discovery Ed - 2016 Mazzarella Educational Media
+"Talk It Out: Sex, Self-Respect, and Social Media" Discovery Ed Mazzarella Educational Media (2016) Running Time: 14:51 minutes

 Lists the potentially devastating social, legal, and personal repercussions of sexting, and provides an honest foundation for avoiding texting and social media situations that could destroy lives.
-The program acknowledges the role of texting in most dating relationships, but teaches viewers about the boundaries that should be set to protect oneself.
+The program acknowledges the role of texting in most dating relationships but teaches viewers about the boundaries that should be set to protect oneself.
 NOTE: This program contains content that may not be appropriate for all viewers.
 Please preview before sharing in class.

-"Ally's Story: Second Thoughts on Sexting" 8th Grade 2:35 minutes - Discovery Ed - 2010 Common Sense Media Details and explains the dangers of sexting.
+"Ally's Story: Second Thoughts on Sexting" 8th Grade Discovery Ed - Common Sense Media (2010) Running Time: 2:35 minutes -

+Details and explains the dangers of sexting.
 The program includes a young woman describing her own story involving sexting.

-• "What Is HIV?"
-8th Grade 3:30 minutes - AMAZE.org Explains how HIV is and is not transmitted.
+"What Is HIV?" - AMAZE.org

+Explains how HIV is and is not transmitted.
 Gives ways to avoid becoming infected with HIV.

-Grades 9-12 Sexual Health and HIV Education Curriculum & Materials
+Grades 9 -12 Sexual Health and HIV Education Curriculum & Materials

-Michigan Model for HealthTM Health and Responsible Relationships: HIV, Other STIs, and Pregnancy Prevention (2007) is the core curriculum for grades 9-12 sexual health and HIV education.
-The East Lansing Board of Education has approved the abstinence based version of this curriculum.
+Michigan Model for Health: Healthy and Responsible Relationships: HIV, Other STIs, and Pregnancy Prevention (2007) is the core curriculum for grades 9-12 sexual health and HIV education.
+The East Lansing Board of Education has approved the abstinence-based version of this curriculum.
 This curriculum meets state and national standards for sexuality and HIV prevention education.
 Student Learning Objectives are listed by lesson.
 Students participate in pre and post-tests.
 This information is used as one measure to evaluate program effectiveness.